garthk/textbox/README.md

 - Your Twitter archive
 - Broadly, any text with a URL

+## Scope

+I intend to make it easy to:

+- Inhale content from any archive provided to satisfy your GDPR right to data portability.
+- Inhale content live from a service's API.
+- Search the content you've inhaled.

+I don't intend to make it easy to:

+- Share the content you've inhaled, because privacy and consent.

 ## Design Sketch

 This'll change as the project teaches me what it's about, but I'm thinking: